bvibber/ogv.js/README.md

 ## Updates

-1.4.0 - 2017-??-??
+1.4.0 - 2017-04-06
-* fastSeek() is now fast
+* fastSeek() is now fast; seeks to first keyframe found.
-* VP9 base profile support in WebM container
+* VP9 base profile support in WebM container (8-bit 4:2:0 only).
 * Safari no longer complains about missing es6-promise.map source map
-* smoother playback on low-end machines prone to lag spikes: when A/V sync lags, keep audio running smoothly and resync video at the next keyframe.
-(To restore previous behavior, set sync='delay-audio' in options.)
+* Smoother playback on low-end machines prone to lag spikes: when A/V sync lags, keep audio running smoothly and resync video at the next keyframe.
+To restore previous behavior, set `sync: 'delay-audio'` in options.
-* experimental Web Assembly builds of all modules
+* Experimental Web Assembly builds of all modules; set `wasm: true` in options to force on.
-* `error` property now returns an `OGVMediaError` object instead of string
+* `error` property now returns an `OGVMediaError` object instead of string.
-* decode pipeline up to 3 frames deep to aid in momentary spikes
+* Decode pipeline up to 3 frames deep to aid in momentary spikes.
-* experimental multithreaded JS builds for VP8 and VP9
+* Experimental multithreaded JS builds for VP8 and VP9; set `threading: true` in options to force on.

 1.3.1 - 2017-02-24
 * Fix for seeking before load completes